Valathia/Prolog-NetHack-Agent/README.md

 This way, the game monad calls the prolog agent that is itself a monad, that makes calls to methods inside the game object, when the prolog process ends, control is naturally passed onto the python process.

 Prolog:
-- Astar will probably be subbed for a more reliable algorithm. - The sabe objective lists keep being readded when explicitly stated not to
+- Astar will probably be subbed for a more reliable algorithm. - The sabe objective lists keep being re-added when explicitly stated not to
 - Issues with items obstructing objectives have been mitigated but not completly solved
 - Instead of tacking actions based on unreliable visual queues, the agent now takes decisions based on the feedback provided by the messages.  (ex: knowing if a kicked door opened)
 - using messages as atoms has produced more streamlined code for the protocol part.